heitzmann/gdstk/README.md

 python setup.py install
 ```

-Windows users have the option to use a pre-compiled binary from the [releases](https://github.com/heitzmann/gdspy/releases) page.
+Windows users have the option to use a pre-compiled binary from the [releases](https://github.com/heitzmann/gdstk/releases) page.

-## Documentation

-The complete documentation is available [here](http://heitzmann.github.io/gdstk).

-The source files can be found in the _docs_ directory.

 ## Support